A simple and tiny client-side SPA router.

 });

-functionCheck whether the current URL path matches the specified path.
+match functionCheck whether the current URL path matches the specified path.

 const isAboutSubpage = router.match('/about/**'); // true/false